CRaC/docs/README.md

 The image is created from a running Java instance at arbitrary point of time ("checkpoint").
 The start from the image ("restore") continues from the point when checkpoint was made.

-C/RaC implementation creates checkpoint only if the whole Java instance state can be stored in the image.
+CRaC implementation creates checkpoint only if the whole Java instance state can be stored in the image.
 Resources like open files or sockets are cannot, so it is required to release them when checkpoint is made.
-C/RaC emits notifications for an application to prepare for the checkpoint and return to operating state after restore.
+CRaC emits notifications for an application to prepare for the checkpoint and return to operating state after restore.

 * [Results](#results)
 * [Builds](#builds)